kodell80305/dune-weaver-wled/README.md

 So there is work to be done - but nothing particularly difficult.
 I don't want to make this a full time job, but I'm willing to commit to a few hours a day for a while.
 I'm retired, but I've got several other projects I'm eager to work on.
 Any help is welcome.

-I may not be able to get changing color order working without restarting the service ... a little bit of a pain, but if eveyryone is using strips from the DW BOM, we can probably figure out the more popular strips and I can document it here.

 ## The really short introduction